Enterprise-CMCS/macpro-mdct-mcr/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/0e158d201ebb0e226139/maintainability)](https://codeclimate.com/github/CMSgov/mdct-mcr/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/0e158d201ebb0e226139/test_coverage)](https://codeclimate.com/github/CMSgov/mdct-mcr/test_coverage)

-MDCT-MCR is an application meant to collect state report data to help health of the program and access to Medicaid Managed Care.
+MDCT-MCR is an application meant to collect state report data to help the health of the program and access to Medicaid Managed Care.

 Managed Care is a health care delivery system organized to manage cost, utilization, and quality.
-Medicaid managed care provides for the delivery of Medicaid health benefits and additional services through contractual arrangements between state Medicaid agencies and managed care organizations (MCOs) that accept a set per member per month (capitation) payment for these services.
+Medicaid managed care provides for the delivery of Medicaid health benefits and additional services through contractual arrangements between state Medicaid agencies and Managed Care Organizations (MCOs) that accept a set per member per month (capitation) payment for these services.

 Project Goals:

-- Improve monitoring and oversight of managed care as the dominant delivery system for medicaid/CHIP.
+- Improve monitoring and oversight of managed care as the dominant delivery system for Medicaid/CHIP.
-- Generate and analyze state-specific and nationwide data across the universe of managed care programs and requirements.
+- Generate and analyze state-specific and nationwide data across managed care programs and requirements.
 - Identify and target efforts to assist states in improving their managed care programs.
 - Ensure compliance with managed care statutes and regulations, such as ensuring access to care.